 - ½ cup cooked black beans (7.5 grams)

 - 3 cups air-popped popcorn (3.6 grams)

 - 1 cup cooked pearled barley (6 grams)

 When increasing fiber, be sure to do it gradually and with plenty of fluids.
-As dietary fiber travels through the digestive tract, is similar to a new sponge; it needs water to plump up and pass smoothly.
+As dietary fiber travels through the digestive tract, it is similar to a new sponge; it needs water to plump up and pass smoothly.
 If you consume more than your usual intake of fiber but not enough fluid, you may experience nausea or constipation.

-Before you reach for the fiber supplements, consider this: fiber is found naturally in nutritious foods.
+Before you reach for the fiber supplements, consider this: Fiber is found naturally in nutritious foods.
 Studies have found the same benefits, such as a feeling of fullness, may not result from fiber supplements or from fiber-enriched foods.
 If you're missing out on your daily amount of fiber, you may be trailing in other essential nutrients as well.
 Your fiber intake is a good gauge for overall diet quality.
 Try to reach your fiber goal with unrefined foods so you get all the other benefits they provide as well.